animehunter123/kickstarts_ubuntu_and_mdt/README.md

 Repository URL is: https://github.com/animehunter123/kickstarts_ubuntu_and_mdt

-This repository contains all of the repository code for creating a iPXE menu which chain loads to a MDT/Ubuntu/CentOS kickstart.
-You may still need ISO files such as CentOS7/Ubuntu2204/Win10/WinSvr2022/Exchange/Lync.
+This repository contains all of the repository code for creating a iPXE menu which chain loads to a MDT/Ubuntu/Rocky/CentOS kickstarts.
+You may still need ISO files such as Rocky/CentOS7/Ubuntu2404/Win10/WinSvr2022/Exchange/Lync.
 It is only a repository of code at this point, and I will need to document in more detail later.

 All important fields need to be replaced after cloning this repo.
 Search and replace the several fields that begin with ```INSERT_YOUR_xxxxxxxxxx_HERE```.
-You will also need a nfs share (synology or truenas), and fully share the data via NFS/HTTP/TFTP appropriately for your environment.
+You will also need a nfs share (Truenas/Synology/etc), and fully share the data via NFS/HTTP/TFTP appropriately for your environment.
 Lot of work required for this.

 ## repos_downloaders
 * These are shell scripts and configs to sync from the internet into this local directory.

-1. ubuntu apt rocky...
+1. Ubuntu/Apt/Rocky...
-2. rhel/fedora epel...
+2. Rhel/Fedora/Epel/Rpmfusion...
-3. others...
+3. Others...

 ## ipxe
-* boot-images: Has the unzipped server iso files for any iso's you have (1. ubuntu server standard iso, and 2. a special cubic live custom kubuntu iso we created which isnt required for kickstarts but rather recovery)
+* boot-images: Has the unzipped server iso files for any iso's you have (1.
+Ubuntu server standard iso, and 2. a special cubic live custom kubuntu iso we created which isnt required for kickstarts but rather recovery)
 * ipxe: the required stage 1 binaries used in pxe boot (BCD+boot.sdi <-- used to chainload MDT; ipxe.efi+undionly.kpxe <--- we compiled these ipxe binaries from scratch per developer docs)
 * kickstart: (cloud-init <-- the Ubuntu Kickstarts, ks+pre-scripts+post-scripts <--- the CentOS Kickstarts)
 * menu_backup20230407.ipxe <-- a menu file sample that you can look at.
-Shows all the submenus you can dig through for building a ipxe menu for mdt/centos/ubuntu and even live cds like vmware/vyos/ghost/acronis.
+Shows all the submenus you can dig through for building a ipxe menu for Mdt/Centos/Ubuntu and even live cds like VMware/Vyos/Ghost/Acronis.
 * dhcp-gui-photos: A picture of everything you need to set up in your pxe server to get the low side kickstarts going first!

 ## windows_mdt